juliagontijo/exercises_ML/README.md

 # Exercises ML Self-study
-Tracking improvement on self-study about LLM / ML / NPL.
+Tracking improvement on self-study about LLM / ML / NLP.

 Goals:
 - understand the entire pipeline and architecture of Large Language Models